serverfarmer/sm-farm-manager/README.md

 `add-dedicated-key.sh` - generates new ssh key and uploads it to managed host

-`rename-host.sh` - renames existing host in `*.backup` files, and also renames associated ssh keys

 `docker-rescan.sh` - scans the whole farm for hosts with installed Docker

 ### command execution scripts